hrax/now-eslint/README.md

 Execute `npm install` command to install all of the required dependencies.

-Execute `npm link eslint` command to link the eslint dependency to your global eslint installation; local eslint dependency is not provided.
-(ESLint version tested: v5.16.0)

 ## Setup

 Execute `npm run setup` command to setup connection to the instance and to generate default linter configuration.